How to reduce hiring bias in the recruitment process

 checkboxLimit the number of requirements for the role.
 Focusing too heavily on a long list of qualifications can alienate potentially great employees who might not fulfil all of the criteria.

 checkboxBe sensitive to cultural and racial bias.
-The words we use in job descriptions can unintentionally exclude individuals from specific cultural backgrounds, so unless it is entirely necessary to the role; we suggest leaving them out.
+The words we use in job descriptions can unintentionally exclude individuals from specific cultural backgrounds, so we suggest leaving them out unless it is necessary for the role.

 Outsourcing parts of your recruitment process can help tackle the challenge of unconscious bias in the workplace.
 By working with an objective third-party service provider with the tools and technology to find the right candidate for your business, you can minimise the potential for any internal biases to creep up during the hiring process.